tsnellgrove/dark_castle3/doc/story.md

     And so it was, that one boisterous Friday night at the pub, perhaps after a pint more than usual, and just after Chrissy had declared it to be "the most terrible and fearful place in all the wide land", Burt swore boldly to all assembled that he would march up to Dark Castle the very next day - and if there was treasure in it, he aimed haul it out and buy a round for everyone!

-*** New Ideas to Incorportate ***
+*** DC1 Ideas ***
+- General:
+    - Who should the advisors be?
+What creatures do they become; what puzzle (logic puzzle?) are they linked to?
+    - Perhaps leave Burt's relationship with father unresolved - gives him a bit of an insecurity about copying; gets resolved when he becomes king and hires his father as lead scrivener
     - Burt is much like Willie but, thanks to being raised by Nana, more canny about change management and smoothing things over; maybe go back and make Willie a bit more reckless?
     - Perhaps throw in a baking metaphor for Burt - learns from Nana mix / stir change & tradition?
-- Who should the advisors be?
-What creatures to they become and what puzzle (logic puzzle?) are they linked to?
-- Perhaps leave Burt's relationship with father unresolved - gives him a bit of an insecurity about copying; gets resolved when he becomes king and hires his father as lead scrivener
+- Steward => Goblin
+- High Priest => Vampire
+- Librarian => Dragon
+- [TBD] Advisors => Monkeys (???)
+- [TBD] ??? => Mice in maze => (union workmen?)
+- [TBD] ??? => Ferret (local thief?)
+- [TBD] Why are sword & key so important?
+- [TBD] Why is goblin afraid of sword (presumably is a symbol of the true king?)
+- [TBD] What is with the RH??
+- [TBD] have Burt think in baking metaphors?
+Routinely hear words of Nana and Cecily?
+Also criicism of father?

+*** Epilogue Ideas ***
 - Burt & Cecily Brewer:
     - Post DC2, Burt will need to woo Cecily (not just swoop in and "win" her as king)
     - Cecily is a young woman with dreams and plans who does not spend much time thinking of men (much like Nana)